-I am an independent scholar and writer and a mother of a boy and a girl, residing in Paris, with a virtual foot in Madrid and, occasionally, London.
+I am an independent scholar and writer and a mother of a boy and a girl, currently residing in New Delhi (India); previously living in Paris, with a virtual foot in Madrid and occasionally London.
 My academic expertise centres on four themes: political aesthetics, city images, wartime destruction and post-war reconstruction and uncomfortable legacies (legacies of war and dictatorship).
 I have conducted research for academic and non-academic institutions in Madrid, Barcelona, London, Boston and Paris on different topics, ranging comparative research on education, urban regeneration practices, and the post-war building industry.
 My international, interdisciplinary background in the social sciences and the humanities includes a PhD in Sociology/Cities Programme from the London School of Economics (2009), an MA in Humanities and Social Thought from the New York University (2004) and a BA (5-year degree) in Political Science from Universidad Complutense de Madrid (2001).
 I also undertook courses in political science and art history at Uppsala University (1995-96) and Lund University (2002), and social research methods at the LSE (2005-06).

 As a writer, I contribute analysis and opinion articles to the press and essays for other non-academic media on current social, political and cultural topics.
 My articles have appeared, among others, in Spanish El País, El Huffington Post and El Correo; Argentinian Clarín, and Swedish Dagens Nyheter.
 I also publish my own blog, and give occasional talks and conferences.